 - Have abnormal heartbeats or other problems that prevent a standard exercise stress test from giving correct results.

-- Had a heart procedure in the past, such as coronary artery bypass grafting or angioplasty (AN-jee-oh-plas-tee) and stent placement.
+- Had a heart procedure in the past, such as coronary artery bypass grafting or percutaneous coronary intervention, also known as coronary angioplasty, and stent placement.